-"Of course I was very worried for your safety.
-But after seeing how you fought and won against weapons with nothing but your two fists, I gotta admit that you were really careless but also quite valiant.
+"Of course, I was very worried for your safety.
+But after seeing how you fought and won against weapons with nothing but your two fists, I gotta admit that while you were really careless, you were also quite valiant.
 You looked pretty cool too."

-Lucas bit his lower lip down hard as he recalled bad memories of the previous night.
-A group of boys who wore matching ivory white uniforms, probably around his age, calling themselves the Knights of Viola were killed on short notice by Rio's hand while sounding off a war cry to protect their fair maiden.
+Lucas bit his lower lip down hard as he recalled unpleasant memories of the previous night.
+A group of boys who wore matching ivory white uniforms, calling themselves the Knights of Viola, were killed on short notice by Rio's hand while sounding off a war cry to protect their fair maiden.
 That fair maiden being Viola, of course.
 To Lucas, the word 'knight' had somewhat become taboo, made even worse if Viola herself said it.
 She might end up jinxing it.

 "Hmm...
-A 'Knight of Viola'.
-I kinda like that name, maybe because my last name is 'Knightley'.
-What do you think, Lucas?"
+A 'Knight of Viola.'
+I kinda like that name,” Viola said, unaware of Lucas’ thoughts.
+“Maybe it’s because my last name is 'Knightley.'
+What do you think?"

-Lucas was unsure of how to answer her question.
+He was unsure of how to answer her question.
 "Um...
-T-That's kind of--"
+T-that's kind of--"

 "You're right," Viola admitted.
 "If you were my knight, that would mean you'd be putting your life on the line just to make sure I'm safe.
 Sorry, I guess I shouldn't have said that."

-That only made things feel even worse, Viola making an uncanny reference to what just happened to those who also fought for her, albeit it was one-sided.
+That only made things feel even worse.
+Viola made an uncanny reference to what just happened to those who also fought for her, albeit it was one-sided.